-Back pain, leg pain, neck pain, upper back pain, and arm pain patients should thoroughly be assessed for a bulging or herniated discs.
+Back pain, leg pain, neck pain, upper back pain, and arm pain patients should thoroughly be assessed for bulging or herniated discs.
 A herniated or bulging disc is treatable.
 However, treatments must be targeted and tissue-specific.
-Chiropractic Specialty Center® is Malaysia’s best non-surgical treatment facility for the neck, back or slipped disc patients.
+Chiropractic Specialty Center® is Malaysia’s best non-surgical treatment facility for neck, back, or slipped disc patients.
 We like to share some information on spinal disc anatomy and structure before explaining our slip-disc treatment options.

 As soon as the disc bulges (herniates or slips), it pushes against the spinal nerves or spinal cord.
-Symptoms can vary with some noting discomfort, pain, and even general numbness in the target area.
-In severe cases it causes impotence,
+Symptoms can vary, with some noting discomfort, pain, and even general numbness in the target area.
+In severe cases, it causes impotence,

 Without appropriate slip-disc treatment, this problem can become a long-term issue.